 - The means to showcase and communicate our collective and individual efforts that advance the school’s strategic priorities and strengthen our reputation.

 Finally, during this dynamic and challenging time for education, we reaffirm the pivotal importance of our students, staff, faculty, and leadership—the people who work to realize our strategic vision.
-We remain committed to working collaboratively; to building a productive, supportive culture; to promoting and recruiting candidates from diverse backgrounds; and to inspiring our community to foster positive teaching and learning environments.
+We remain committed to working collaboratively; building a productive, supportive culture; promoting and recruiting candidates from diverse backgrounds; and inspiring our community to foster positive teaching and learning environments.